nedoskiv/RC-RFID/README.md

 # Known issues:

-* When switch from wireless client to AP mode, do not initialize with proper SSID/PASSWORD
+* When switch from wireless client to AP mode, do not initialize with proper SSID/PASSWORD (until reboot twice)

 # Limitations: